The Commonwealth Court relocated to the Pennsylvania Judicial Center (PJC) on Commonwealth Avenue in Harrisburg in August 2009.

 Since its creation in 1970, the Commonwealth Court had been housed in the upper floors of the Irvis Office Building (formerly the South Office Building).

-Members of the Commonwealth Court Historical Society attended the opening of the new facility, including the dedication of the James S. Bowman En Banc Courtroom on the fifth floor.
+Members of the Commonwealth Court Historical Society attended the opening of the new facility, including the dedication of the James S. Bowman En Banc Courtroom on the fifth floor on September 15, 2009.